 What To Pack

-Don’t forget the shoes!
+Don't forget the shoes!
 I always pack flip flops, beach shoes (if sailing on a warm-weather itinerary), dress shoes, and sneakers.
-Check with your excursions to see if you’ll need any specific footwear like water shoes and/or closed-toed shoes.
+Check with your excursions to see if you'll need any specific footwear, like water shoes and/or closed-toed shoes.

 A Note on Laundry and Ironing

-While none of us want to do chores on vacation, sometimes it’s necessary.
+While none of us want to do chores on vacation, sometimes it's necessary.
 All of the Disney Cruise Line ships offer self-service laundry facilities with irons.
-There is a fee to use the machines, but they are connected to the app so you’ll get an alert when the cycle is done.
+There is a fee to use the machines, but they are connected to the app, so you'll get an alert when the cycle is done.

 If you are going to iron your clothes, I recommend doing it on the first day.
 Then, you'll be able to enjoy your vacation without having to iron.
 It's a good idea to unpack and hang up clothing as soon as your checked bags arrive.